dglaude/AGTD_CircuitPython/README.md

 # AGTD_CircuitPython
 Translation in CircuitPython of AGTD

-# Install and customize the code for your board
+# Install

-This require a recent version of CircuitPython (such as 7.3.0-beta.2) and works one a Seeeduino Wio Terminal.
+This require a recent version of CircuitPython (such as 7.3.0-beta.2) and works on a Seeeduino Wio Terminal.
+Do go and acquire a Wio Terminal for this project, check if you don't already have a board that support CircuitPython: https://circuitpython.org/downloads
+If you avoid M0 board, you should be OK with most board that have native USB (=most) and enough memory.
+Don't hesitate to create an issue for a specific board, if I have that in stock I might make a version that work for you, or share your experience if you succeed.

+# customize the code for your board

 If you don't have a Seeeduino, you can use another board (with enough memory, like an Raspberry Pi Pico), you will just have to modify the button PIN:

 BUTTON_PIN = board.BUTTON_3